Dynamical and Quenched Random Matrices and Homolumo Gap: Introduction

 The homolumo gap goes back to the Jahn-Teller effect \cite{jt}, which describes spontaneous breaking of the molecular symmetry owing to the partial filling of degenerate electron states in the molecular ``shell'' at the Fermi energy.
-In general, it is not difficult to see that if some deformation of the molecule could lower the filled and raise the empty levels this would lower the energy of the electrons.
+In general, it is not difficult to see that if some deformation of the molecule could lower the filled and raise the empty levels this would lower the energy of the electrons \cite{jt2}.
 Thus an attenuation of the density of electron levels near the Fermi level is expected, i.e. the interval from the \underline{h}ighest \underline{o}ccupied level (\underline{m}olecular \underline{o}rbit) ''homo'' up to the \underline{l}owest \underline{u}noccupied level (\underline{m}olecular \underline{o}rbit), ''lumo'', would be increased.
-It is from these short hand notations ''homo'' and ''lumo'' that the effect has got the name homolumo effect and the spacing between the two levels neighbouring the Fermi level the name homolumo gap.
+It is from these short hand notations ''homo'' and ''lumo'' that the effect has got the name homolumo effect and the spacing between the two levels neighboring the Fermi level the name homolumo gap.
+The point giving an interest to the homolumo effect is that it is so general that one might find in nature many systems showing such effect.

-The point giving an interest to the homolumo effect is that it is so general that one might find in nature many systems expected to show such effect.
-For example, in the field of material sciences the study of the material-specific characteristics of the homolumo gap attracts a lot of attention, see Ref.\cite{Kim} as an example.
+In the field of material sciences the study of the material-specific characteristics of the homolumo gap attracts a lot of attention, see Ref.\cite{Kim} as an example.
 However, dependence of the homolumo gap on the relevant parameters in a specific system may be very complicated due to complexity of interactions involved.
-Therefore, to study development of the homolumo gap in a set up not so much dependent on the details of the interactions one would rather make some simplified model which captures the main features of such complex systems.
+Therefore, to study formation of the homolumo gap in a set up not so dependent on the details of the interactions one would make some simplified model which captures the main features of such complex systems.
 An obvious simplified system to think about is a molecule in which positions of the nuclei and the collective charge distribution of the electrons produce a Hamiltonian for a single electron.
 We assume that these complicated molecule interactions can be described by a matrix.
 Accordingly, we consider the matrix elements as dynamical variables due to their dependence on the positions of the nuclei and other degrees of freedom.
 Furthermore, we assume that there exists some suitable stable ground state of the molecule, such that the dynamics of the matrix elements can effectively be described by a harmonic approximation.